Phoenix Wright: Ace Attorney: Reception

 Spencer McIlvaine of Nintendo Life was disappointed in the Wii version that had only a single use for the motion controller, and how the low-resolution graphics in handheld versions of the game were used.
 Dan Whitehead of Eurogamer also thought the motion controls were a minor addition.
 He was disappointed in how little effort Capcom had put into the port compared to LucasArts' remake of The Secret of Monkey Island.
 IGN's Craig Harris called it "incredibly lazy", wishing it had included improved art and sharper text.
-Cara Ellison of Eurogamer called the Trilogy HD port "perfunctory", saying the animations are slow at times, the high-definition graphics take away from the charm of the pixel art in earlier versions, and there is a delay after button presses.